GeoffCox/sterling-svelte/src/routes/components/field/+page.md

 - Accepts the label `for` attribute to associate with the `id` of the interactive element.
 - An optional message can be displayed within the field border.
 - The optional message can be associated with a status.

-- Clicks on the label click the interactive element.
+## Interactions

-- HTML label props are forwarded and events are bubbled.
+- Clicking on the label focuses the interactive element.

 ## Usage